 Once again, Wrap-A-Smile has generously donated a colorful, handmade quilt for each Rotaplast patient.
 Since 2001, international quilters have been crafting and donating quilts to provide a loving touch for children and their families as a project of the Rotary Club of Wells, Maine.

-Rotaplast volunteers love opening the box and selecting a unique design for appropriate for each patient.
-As the kids are dressed into a hospital gown to await their surgery in the pre-op area, moms and dads are given a quilt to wrap their children.
+Rotaplast volunteers love opening the box and selecting a unique design appropriate for each patient.
+As the kids are dressed in a hospital gown to await their surgery in the pre-op area, moms and dads are given a quilt to wrap their children.